ziap/ziap.github.io/content/blog/parallel-array/index.md

 type ArrayTypes = InstanceType<Constructors>
 ```

-If `keyof T` returns the key of a mapped type then `T[keyof T]` returns the
+If `keyof T` returns the key of a mapped type, then `T[keyof T]` returns the
 values.
 This is pretty straightforward and reflects property access at run
 time.
 Notice that the type of, for example, `Uint32Array` is
-`Uint32ArrayConstructor`, this is because the arrayTypes object operates in run
+`Uint32ArrayConstructor`. this is because the `arrayTypes` object operates in run
 time, so we are dealing with the actual value `Uint32Array` which is a
 constructor.
 To get back the class, we can use the utility type `InstanceType`.

-This gives us the types needed to annotate the functions above, such as:
+This gives us the types needed to annotate the functions above, such as

 ```ts
 function allocateArrays(